taksug229/nba-salary-prediction/README.md

 ### More feature engineering

 For my future works, I can definitely do more feature engineering.

 A suggestion I have is to use absolute numbers instead of average numbers.
-Since most of my player's stats were based on per game averages, my model overpredicted on players who performed well in very low number of games.
+Since most of my player's stats were based on per game averages, my model overpredicted on players who performed well in a very low number of games.
 For example, JaKarr Sampson and Tyler Zeller played less than 7 games in 2019, but they were in my top 10 most underrated player's list.

 I would also want to consider adjustments on the salary cap spike in 2017.
 When the league increased the salary cap by more than $20M in a year, it lowered the average salary on my model which was based on the percentage of salary cap.

 ### Nice to have

-Some nice to have in my model would be labeled data for `Rookie Contract` and `Injury`.
+Some nice to have in my model would be labeled data for "Rookie Contract" and "Injury".

 Andrew Wiggins, Nikola Jokic, and Jabari Parker were all highly overrated in my prediction because my model thought they were in their [rookie contract](https://www.si.com/nba/2018/06/22/rookie-pay-scale-how-much-money-they-make-pick) based on their age.